-A kaleidoscope in fabric, minus the mirrors and bits of glass, awaits visitors to the Brigham City Museum during the Utah Quilt Guild’s Ruby Jubilee Exhibition Jan.
-28 through March 25.
-Admission is free.
-More than 40 chapters in the guild, which is celebrating its 40th birthday, are represented in the exhibition.
+More than 40 chapters in the guild, which was celebrating its 40th birthday, were represented in the exhibition during winter 2017.
 Barbara Walsh of Woodland Hills coordinated the event.
 Walsh, a past president of the guild, says, “Our organization is the first state quilting guild organized in America.”

 The quilts in the exhibition are an optical, design phenomenon with their different shapes, textures, lines, depths, tones and space.
 Even though the quilts are all red and white, the reds differ in hue, saturation and brilliance.